Kazhuu/asm2cfg/README.md

 If you don't know the name of function you're looking for then you can also list all function names using GDB:

 ```
 gdb -batch -ex 'b main' -ex r -ex 'info functions' ./test_executable
 ```

 This will set breakpoint at function `main`, then run the program and print symbols from all loaded libraries.

-For functions which come from main executable you can avoid runnnig the program and simply do
+For functions which come from main executable you can avoid running the program and simply do

 ```
 gdb -batch -ex 'info functions' ./test_executable
 ```

 If you want to narrow the search down you can also use regexp

 ```
 gdb ... -ex 'info functions <regexp>' ...
 ```